HenrySomeCode/General_AI_ML_DL/README.md

 ### [Predicting Stock using LSTM](https://github.com/HenrySomeCode/Predicting-Stock-Using-LSTM.git)

-### Attention, Machine Translation

-### Transformers

 Ref for building this own NLP self-learning syllabus ( BUT only projects not related theory):

 * [Deep Learning in NLP Course](https://cole.vn/san-pham/khoa-hoc-deep-learning-in-natural-language-processing-793).

   P/s: I have not joined this Cole's course.
 Instead, I have been studying an AI/ML/DL Course by Master Tuan Linh & TA.
-It's great, the Master & Teaching Assistants are friendly and willing to answer questions from students, and I recommend you to join it too!
+It's great, the Master & Teaching Assistants are friendly and willing to answer questions from students, and I recommend others to join it too!

 ## Deep learning for computer vision